-To obtain the certificate of conformity of the translation, the spouses must present themselves, by appointment, at the consular office with the original document in the foreign language and the translation.
+Once you have obtained the translation, you must obtain the certificate of conformity of the translation, so you will need to show up, by appointment, at the Italian consular office with the original document in the foreign language and the translation.

 And what about countries that adhered to the Munich Convention to get married in Italy?